jumogehn/vimrc/README.md

 ### .vimrc

-1. Backup your .vim/ and .vimrc from your home directory.
+1. Backup your .vim/ and .vimrc in your home directory if they exist.
    ```
    $ mv .vim/ vim_backup/
    $ mv .vimrc vimrc_backup